vidurananayakkara/c5-multitenency-sample/packs/README.md

 * Open pom.xml file and do the following changes

+    * Add the following properties to the "properties" section of the pom.xml file.
+This is to specify the versions of the artifacts being used in the solution.
+(Versions may change.
+You may also specify version numbers in the `version` tag for appropriate package)

+    ```xml
+            <carbon.datasources.version>1.0.0</carbon.datasources.version>
+            <carbon.jndi.version>1.0.0</carbon.jndi.version>
+            <carbon.messaging.version>1.0.4</carbon.messaging.version>
+            <carbon.metrics.version>2.0.1-SNAPSHOT</carbon.metrics.version>
+            <carbon.transport.http.netty.version>2.1.2</carbon.transport.http.netty.version>
+            <msffourj.version>2.0.0</msffourj.version>
+    ```

-    * Add the following dependencies to the "dependencies" section of the pon.xml file
+    * Add the following dependencies to the "dependencies" section of the pom.xml file

     ```xml
             <!-- MSF4J -->